thourihan/csc212-review-project/README.md

     // Show the maximum possible grade achievable if the student earns a 100 on everything in the future }
 ```

+# Proof of Planning: Flowcharts

+# Algorithm explained: Input/Output and Reasoning

+# Instructions for Input && Compiling Program